-Ellen DeGeneres And Chris Evans Make A Film Together!
+Ellen DeGeneres And Chris Evans Make A Film Together

 Ellen And Chris Make A Movie

-During the same interview Ellen revealed much to Chris’ surprise that they would be working on a film together.
-The multiple Emmy award winning talk show host informed him in a jokingly manner that he needed to finish up with all his films as she need him because they were doing a movie together.
-Much to his disbelief, he then asked if they actually were then he informed her that he wasn’t aware that she was a producer on the movie.
+During the same interview, Ellen revealed much to Chris’ surprise that they would be working on a film together.
+The multiple Emmy award winning talk show host informed him in a joking manner that he needed to finish up with all his films as she needs him because they were doing a movie together.
+Much to his disbelief, he then asked if they actually were, then he informed her that he wasn’t aware that she was a producer on the movie.

 Ellen then told him to hurry up and finish working on his other things as they were waiting for him.